ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 **Score** `choice 1`: 1,  `choice 4`: 0

 Our choice of a `pushout` graph having such <mark>universal nature</mark> is an indication that we got our plumbing right and things will flow smoothly!
-In category theory, this is called a universal property of an object.
+In relational thinking terms (category theory), this is called a **universal property of an object**.

 :::{tip}
 Universal property is the mathematical name for "harmony" of relationships.